 Gimbals

 The gimbals are high quality CNC units with 10 ball bearings and a 4mm stick thread.
-Gimbal action is smooth with no perceptable friction.
+Gimbal action is smooth with no perceptible friction.

-The spring tension was overly strong as delivered, so the first thing I did was reduce the tension to the minimum possible.
-Even after the adjustment, the spring still pulls strongly.
-An additional set of softer springs would be welcome.
+The spring tension was very strong as delivered, so the first thing I did was reduce the tension to the minimum.
+It would be nice if FrSky included an additional set of softer springs.

-To adjust the tension, you have to open the case (four screws), then unplug a ribbon cable (marked below with an arrow).
-Unplugging the ribbon cable requires some care - it's not something you would do on the field.
-This is an area where FrSky lags behind, as other manufacturers like Radiomaster provide external access to the gimbal adjustments.
+To access the gimbals you have to undo six screws, open the case, and then unplug one end of a ribbon cable.
+It's all a bit tiresome and not something you'd want to do on the field.
+This is an area where FrSky is lagging behind somewhat, as other manufacturers provide external access to the gimbal adjustments.

 Spring tension adjusters.
 Arrow shows socket for ribbon cable spanning front and rear shells. |

-I mentioned earlier that the sticks feel overly long even when screwed down to the minimum, resulting in the need for larger thumb movements.
-To put a figure on it, I measured the thumb movement required to go from centre to end stop, on the aileron axis.
-On the X14S it was 21mm compared with 18mm (X20) and 16mm (FrSky X9D - my favourite for ergonomics).
+I mentioned earlier that the sticks felt overly long even when screwed down to the minimum, resulting in the need for larger then desireable thumb movements.
+To put a figure on it, I compared various radios.
+I measured the horizontal distance traversed by the top of the stick from one end stop to the other, with the stick tops screwed down as far as they would go.
+Distance in mm:

 Controls and switches